Viewing Docker container HTTPS traffic

 …and it’s 2018, so you’re running the service in a shiny container!

-We have two services talking to each other via HTTP using encrypted TLS connection.
+We have two services talking to each other via HTTP using an encrypted TLS connection.
 We assume that Service A is running locally, whereas Service B is deployed in the cloud and accessible using HTTPS.

 NOTE: Steps in this article also apply when Service A is not containerized.

-Our goal is to see raw HTTP requests made by Service A along with responses from Service B.
+Our goal is to see the raw HTTP requests made by Service A along with responses from Service B.

 To achieve our goal, we’ll use ngrep and nginx.